EnriqueBravo115/bank/README.md

 ## Architecture
 The system follows a microservices architecture with the following infrastructure components:
-- Service Discovery using Netflix Eureka
+- Service Discovery using *Netflix Eureka*
 - Centralized configuration using Spring Cloud Config
 - Authentication and authorization using Keycloak
 - API Gateway using Kong
 - Event streaming using Apache Kafka

 ## Tech Stack
-### Backend
-Java 17
+- Java 17
-Spring Boot 3.2.4
+- Spring Boot 3.2.4
-Resilience4j
+- Resilience4j

-### Infrastructure
 - Docker
 - Keycloak 26.0.6
 - Kong 3.6
 - Apache Kafka 4.2.0

-### Testing
 - JUnit 5
 - Testcontainers

-## Microservices
-The system currently includes the following services:
-- Eureka Server: Service discovery
-- Config Server: Centralized configuration
-- User Service: User management and registration
-- Account Service: Bank account management
-- Transaction Service: Handles all financial transactions

-## User Registration Flow
-User registration is implemented using a custom Keycloak authentication flow composed of four steps:
-1. Basic Info
-2. Profile Info
-3. KYC Info
-4. Financial Info

-## Transaction Types
-The platform currently supports four types of financial transactions:
-1. Transfer
-2. Purchase
-3. Service Payment
-4. Withdrawal

 ## Running the Project
 The process to run the system in Docker consists of two steps: first, create the bank-maven-cache image, which contains